0xirison/Anagram-Cracker/README.md

 pip3 install requests
 ```
 ```
-- Register a RapidAPI account and subsicribe to WordsAPI free here: https://rapidapi.com/dpventures/api/wordsapi/
+- Register a RapidAPI account and subsicribe to WordsAPI free (2500 requests per day) here: https://rapidapi.com/dpventures/api/wordsapi/
-- you can fire 2500 requests free per day
-- then insert your API keys in the tool
+- then insert your API key in the tool
 ```

 # Usage